gpuweb/gpuweb/proposals/buffer-view.md

 # Buffer Type

 Add a new opaque host-shareable type to WGSL: `buffer<N>`.
-This type can be the effective-value-type of a variable in the storage, uniform, or workgroup address spaces.
+This type can be the type of a variable in the storage, uniform, or workgroup address spaces.
-No other value declarations of the type itself are allowed (though it may appear in a pointer type).
+No other value declarations of the type are allowed (though it may appear in a pointer type).
 The type is **not** constructible and so it cannot be used in assignments.

 The template parameter specifies the size of the buffer in bytes.